SITCOMTN-155

 Fall hazard on the telescope floor.
 Please be aware of your surroundings while walking on the second floor of the telescope building, especially during nighttime.

 Entrapment hazard with the telescope structure and dome.
-Please maintain a safe distance from the telescope mount.
+Please maintain a safe distance from the telescope mount and from the mount.

 Electrical hazard with the dome slip-ring.
 Please maintain a safe distance from the dome.